 Rose Charities International

-We are a group of independent organizations based in several countries linked by a common aim – to reduce the effects of poverty and to help people lead a better life.
+We are a group of independent, secular, non-political, non-sectarian, organizations based in several countries linked by a common aim – to reduce the effects of poverty and to help people lead a better life.
 We work together to support community based projects: we share resources, and learn from each other, we try to listen, and help communities find their own solutions.
 Each Rose organization abides by the Rose Charities mission statement.

 Through innovative, self-sustaining projects and partnerships, Rose Charities supports communities to improve quality of life.
 We do this within a framework of volunteerism that places emphasis on results.
 The Rose Charities International network of independent organizations is not-for-profit, secular and non-political.
 By linking people and working together we all benefit.